microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 # Android

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/android.md).**
+> [!NOTE]

-*Android is not tested as part of vcpkg repository's CI process, so regressions can occur as part of library updates.
-PRs improving support are welcome!*
+> Android is not tested as part of vcpkg repository's CI process, so regressions can occur as part of library updates.
+PRs improving support are welcome!

 ## Android build requirements